 - Stuff the cone: Hold the cone upright and gently open the pocket.
 Spoon filling into the cone, packing it to about 1 ½ inches (4 cm) from the top.

-Bake: Arrange triangles seam-side down on the prepared sheet.
-Optional—lightly brush tops with olive oil for extra crispness.
-Bake 20 min at 375ºF (190ºC), flipping halfway, until golden and crisp.
+- Bake or Air-Fry: Bake: Arrange triangles seam-side down on the prepared sheet.
+Optional-lightly brush tops with olive oil for extra crispness.
+Bake until golden and crisp, flipping halfway.
+Air-fry: Place in a single layer, working in batches if needed, flipping halfway.

 4. Make the Sauce and Serve

-- Make Herb Yogurt Sauce: Blend all sauce ingredients until smooth, adding water 1 teaspoon at a time to reach a drizzling consistency.
+- Make Herb Yogurt Sauce: Blend all sauce ingredients until smooth, adding the milk gradually to reach a drizzling consistency, since thickness can vary depending on the type of yogurt used.

-- Storage: Refrigerate cooled samosa wraps up to 4 days.
+- Refrigerate cooled samosa wraps for up to 5 days.
+(Freezing tips below.)

 Cool Completely: Let the samosa wraps cool to room temperature after baking.